• Home

 In general, blueberry plants are quite easy to care for when grown in pots.
 They like well-drained soil that holds moisture.
 Peat moss will work just fine.
 They also like decomposing compost, so add grass clippings, manure, or compost to the soil.

-Plant in a good-sized container, as these plants spread.
-Use a two gallon pot for the smaller dwarfs, much larger for the semi-dwarfs such as the Blueberry Sunshine Blue.
+Plant in a good-sized container, as these plants, spread.
+Use a two-gallon pot for the smaller dwarfs, much larger for the semi-dwarfs such as the Blueberry Sunshine Blue.
 Check the plants for dryness often.
 Ammonium sulfate fertilizer twice during the growing season is sufficient.
 They like full sun.

-Strawberries are a wonderful sweet fruit that can be grown in your container garden.
+Strawberries are a wonderfully sweet fruit that can be grown in your container garden.
 Your strawberries will grow best in full sunlight.
 There are many different types of strawberries for you to try growing in your own garden.

 Growing strawberries in a garden or even a flowerbed is another way to enjoy this fruit.
 Strawberries grow in just about any soil but do best in highly fertile soils.
 They require about six hours of full sun a day.
 Plant the strawberries away from other taller plants to avoid too much shade during the day.